Detroit, MI October 31 - November 3

 At the door, Cash (in USD) is the only accepted form of payment, however we are exploring the possibility of accepting credit cards.

-For Online Registration, all major credit cards are accepted (Visa, MasterCard, American Express, Discover, JCB, and Diners Club), however we no longer accept PayPal.
+For Online Registration, all major credit cards are accepted via PayPal.

 Why is it a "three-day" badge?
 Shouldn't it be "four-day"?

-Thursday Night's programming is open to the public, and no badge is requried.
+Thursday Night’s programming is open to the public, and no badge is required.

 I'm under 18...